ldbc/sigmod2014-contest-graphblas/README.md

     - Open Jupyter Notebook at: http://127.0.0.1:8888/?token=«TOKEN»
 - To install pygraphblas on your host machine, navigate to the `pygraphblas` directory:
     - Install its dependencies: `sudo pip3 install -r notebook-requirements.txt`
-    - Make sure it's uninstalled, then (re)install it with: `pip3 uninstall pygraphblas; python3 setup.py install --user`
+    - Make sure it's uninstalled, then (re)install it with: `pip3 uninstall -y pygraphblas; python3 setup.py install --user`

 ## Data